How to build a culture of service within a school? How to help students integrate an ethos of service into their lives?

 Heidi, a high school senior from New York City, was one of the “youth consultants” who helped write the Longhouse School mission statement in the summer of 2025.
 Here she writes about her personal experiences volunteering on multiple projects.
 It is slightly edited to improve flow.

 The point of this post is to describe a week of volunteering in the life of a high school student.
-Some of Heidi’s volunteering activities are organized by her school and her Buddhist religious organization; others are self-initated by her and her band.
+Some of Heidi’s volunteering activities are organized by her school and her Buddhist religious organization; others are self-initiated by her and her band.

 Perhaps this tableau can help develop a vision of this practice.

 I think parents volunteer more than anyone else.
 All the band members crashed at our home so we could practice.
 Thanks again to Pupa who took precious time off from his Jamaica Strong Recovery efforts to transport us and our instruments from the school, to the restaurant, and to the house!
-Thanks to parents for preparing food for us.
+Thanks to my parents for preparing food for us.
 We enjoy seeing you enjoy yourselves!

 The Jammy Girlz will rehearse in the morning and then volunteer with our Middle School girls at the ACS location.
 This is our second year working with some students who have undergone terrible problems in their lives.
 Our school principal encouraged us to raise a group of “successors” who can also be girl rockers.

 The 8th graders have their auditions coming up for a couple of specialized high schools with great music programs.
 They have come a long way since we started working with them.
-We are proud of volunteering with them and hope that not only will they continue with music but some of their trauma got frozen off.
+We are proud of volunteering with them and hope that not only will they continue with music but some of their trauma melted.
+The big question is, how can we keep this program going after the four of us graduate?

 Leave a comment